gmcnickle/zany_passwords/README.md

 > The offline cracking estimate assumes a worst-case scenario: an attacker with access to the hashed password and the ability to test 1 trillion guesses per second — possible with fast, outdated algorithms like MD5 or SHA-1.
 In well-designed systems that use bcrypt, argon2, or other slow hashing methods, real-world crack times could be millions or billions of times longer.

+---

 ## How to Use the Included Scripts

 This project includes two PowerShell scripts:

-- **[New-ZanyPassphrase.ps1](https://github.com/gmcnickle/zany_passwords/blob/main/New-ZanyPassword.ps1)** – A fun generator that creates memorable (and surprisingly strong) passphrases using slightly absurd phrases.
+- **New-ZanyPassphrase.ps1** – A fun generator that creates memorable (and surprisingly strong) passphrases using slightly absurd phrases.
-- **[Measure-PassphraseStrength.ps1](https://github.com/gmcnickle/zany_passwords/blob/main/Measure-PassphraseStrength.ps1)** – A helper script that estimates how secure a passphrase is using an adjusted entropy formula.
+- **Measure-PassphraseStrength.ps1** – A helper script that estimates how secure a passphrase is using an adjusted entropy formula.

-> 📝 NOTE: This model only penalizes phrases that match known templates or show structural signals of predictability.
-Highly original or unseen phrases (even if quote-like) may bypass these checks.
-Future enhancements could incorporate embedding-based semantic similarity for more robust detection.

 You can run either script directly from PowerShell.
 They’re self-documenting with `-?` or `Get-Help`, but here’s a quick primer: